mattmakai/fullstackpython.com/source/content/pages/13-source-control/1301-source-control.markdown

 back.
 Developers can merge changes with other developer's code through [diff](http://en.wikipedia.org/wiki/Diff) views.

-These benefits exist on all software projects therefore version control is a necessity regardless of time size or the programming ecosystem used.
+These benefits exist on all software projects.
+Therefore version control is a necessity regardless of time size or the programming ecosystem used.
 Every project should immediately begin by using a version control system such as Git or Mercurial.